 “I think U Sports is going to have an injection of a lot of really good talent this year, just because kids are going to lose opportunities going to the U.S.,” he said.

-Small said the result — while disappointing for elite athletes across the country — could result in an opportunity to sign extremely talented players.
+Small said the result — while disappointing for elite athletes across the country — could be an opportunity to sign extremely talented players.

 But the trickle-down effect will perhaps mean some players who would normally make the cut for post-secondary might not get the chance.